Bullet: Description

 The term bullet is from Early French, originating as the diminutive of the word boulle (boullet), which means "small ball".
 Bullets are available singly (as in muzzle-loading and cap and ball firearms) but are more often packaged with propellant as a cartridge ("round" of ammunition) consisting of the bullet (i.e., the projectile), the case (which holds everything together), the propellant (which provides the majority of the energy to launch the projectile), and the primer (which ignites the propellant).
-Cartridges, in turn, may be held in a magazine or a belt (for rapid-fire automatic firearms).
+Cartridges, in turn, may be held in a magazine, a clip, or a belt (for rapid-fire automatic firearms).
 Although the word bullet is often used in colloquial language to refer to a cartridge round, a bullet is not a cartridge but rather a component of one.
-This use of the term bullet (when intending to describe a cartridge) often leads to confusion when a cartridge and all its components is specifically being referenced.
+This use of the term bullet (when intending to describe a cartridge) often leads to confusion when a cartridge and all its components are specifically being referenced.